jacobgb24/SmashRandomizer/app_suspended.md

 >
 > I feel that I addressed the policy coverage page you linked to in my original appeal.
 In addition, I do not think the 4 points above are applicable, with the exception of the assets which I justified in my appeal.
 In the odd case that my appeal statement did not get included, here it is:
 >
-> {verbatim copy & paste of original appeal statement ommitted for brevity}
+> {verbatim copy & paste of original appeal statement omitted for brevity}
 >
 > Could you please provide a specific example of how my application violates policies or how my justifications above are insufficient?
 I also don't see how I could remove the assets I use if I were to republish the app since they are fundamental to its design.
 > I'm confused how the app could pass initial review and a recent update, but suddenly be suspended for updating the content rating.